ISakhanda/immo_eliza_deployment/README.md

 # immo_eliza_deployment

 ## Description
-API that can handle a machine learning model in Python.
 Project with a  ML model that can predict the price of a house and an apartament in Belgium.
+API that can handle a machine learning model in Python (Multiple Linear Regression model).
 This python module contain all the code to preprocess the data.